 Additionally, the market for vehicle detection is continuously seeking more advanced technological solutions to problems.
 Technologies such as embedded loop detectors, pressure plates, pneumatic tubes, radars, lasers, magnetometers, acoustics and microwaves that have been used as traffic sensing devices in the past are being enhanced for use in the traffic management industry, and new technologies may be developed.
 We are aware of several companies that are developing traffic management devices using machine vision technology or other advanced technology.
 Floating vehicle and/or radio frequency identification (RFID) tagged license plate initiatives are under consideration and may be implemented.
 We expect to face increasingly competitive product developments, applications and enhancements.
-New technologies or applications in traffic control systems from other companies or the development of new and emerging technologies, may provide our end users with alternatives to our products and could render our solutions noncompetitive or obsolete.
+New technologies or applications in traffic control systems from other companies or the development of new and emerging technologies and applications, including vehicle-to-vehicle (V2V) communications, mobile applications, and new algorithms or sensor technologies, may provide our end users with alternatives to our products and could render our solutions noncompetitive or obsolete.
 If we are unable to increase the number of our applications and develop and commercialize product enhancements and applications in a timely and cost-effective manner that respond to changing technology and satisfy the needs of our end users, our business and financial results will suffer.